-The role of the Small Business Commissioner (SBC) was created by the Enterprise Act 2016.
-It is part of a package of measures to tackle late payment and unfavourable payment practices in the private sector.
-The SBC is an independent public body and covers the whole of the UK - England, Wales, Scotland and Northern Ireland.
+The Small Business Commissioner (SBC) is an independent public body set up by Government under the Enterprise Act 2016 to tackle late payment and unfavourable payment practices in the private sector.
+The SBC covers the whole of the UK - England, Wales, Scotland and Northern Ireland.

 The late payment culture that exists between businesses in the UK means that:

 - a third of payments to small businesses are late

 - the average value of each payment is £6,142

 - 20% of small businesses have run in to cash flow problems due to late payments

 - if small businesses were paid on time, this could boost the economy by an estimated £2.5 billion annually

 Launched in December 2017 the Small Business Commissioner, Paul Uppal, leads an independent office aimed at empowering small businesses in resolving disputes around late and unfair payment issues and provides advice, including on how to take action if a payment is overdue.

 The Commissioner’s priorities are reflective of his 20-year experience as a small business owner in the real estate sector, where he saw how even sound businesses could struggle when faced with a culture of late payment by customers.